About the BWAA

 sum to be determined by a vote of the

 associate membership.
 Dues should be

 upon submission of a member's end-of-the-year

-Today, with members nationwdie and from several countries,
+Today, with members nationwide and from several countries,

-the BWAA has boldly moved into the 21st century, representing print and online journalists.
-Those interested
+the BWAA has moved into the 21st century representing print and online journalists.
+Qualified journalists interested